Tips for Traveling with a Pacemaker

 You’ve checked in for your flight, confirmed the Airbnb and packed your suitcase.
 You’re all ready to go – right?

+Individuals with hypertension, diabetes, coronary artery disease, heart failure and heart disease are at a higher risk of requiring hospitalization if infected with COVID-19.
 If you have a pacemaker or a surgically implanted defibrillator (ICD) it’s important to take the following precautions before jetting off for your summer vacation:

 - Talk with your doctor to make sure you are healthy enough for travel.
 Address any concerns you might have in advance.